jfhbrook/susitna/adrs/013-if-then-else.md

 - `if <condition> then <instructions> else <instructions> endif`

 In these forms, `instructions` may not contain if/else/endif instructions used in a multi-line context.
+They may, however, support nested short ifs - that is, `if` and `else` are allowed if they're closed with an `endif` on the same line.

 Multi-line if blocks will support forms such as the following: